jbcodeforce/shift_left_utils/docs/command.md

 ### `table find-table-users`

-Find the Flink Statements user of a given table
+Find the Flink Statements, user of a given table

 **Usage**: